davidw102403/david-website/_posts/2023-03-31-linear-regression-from-scratch.md

 ---
 layout: default
-title: Linear Regression from Scratch [CS]
+title: Linear Regression from Scratch
 subtitle: creating a Linear Regression Machine Learning Model from Scratch in Python
 ---